jclm97/portfolio/README.md

 ## 🚨 Forking this repo (please read!)

-Feel free to use this code for your own website, but please give proper credit linking back to [brittanychiang.com](https://brittanychiang.com) since a lot of this is her work.
+* Feel free to use this code for your own website.
+Give Brittany proper credit by linking back to [brittanychiang.com](https://brittanychiang.com).

-I programmed this website myself trying to implement Brittany's design, so feel free to give me credit as well if using my code.
+* Feel free to give me credit as well for programming this by linking back to [samirhassen.com](https://samirhassen.com).
 I like sharing code with others.
 Just don't claim that you programmed everything yourself.

-### TL;DR

-* Yes, you can fork this repo.
-Give Brittany proper credit by linking back to [brittanychiang.com](https://brittanychiang.com).
-* Feel free to give me credit as well for programming this by linking back to [samirhassen.com](https://samirhassen.com).

 ## Getting Started